marth141/nice_google_apps_script/README.md

 With these foundations, you can execute `myFunction()` in `Code.ts`.

-The end result of this is that it'll show a "how to read spreadsheet data & how to update spreadsheet data" method with a solid umbrella application foundation.
+The end result of this is that it'll show a "how to read spreadsheet data & how to update spreadsheet data" method with a solid umbrella application foundation; with pretty full IDE support if you're using Visual Studio Code, clasp, and @types/google-apps-script.

 I filled in comments across all the mentioned files to explain more in depth what is happening.